EmilioPrill/descriptive_analysis-crime/README.md

 -Datetime Transformation

+## Data Exploration
+I performed univariate analysis on the Data using bar charts and pie plots, as well as bivariate analysis and descriptive statistics techniques.

 ## Summary of the results of the analysis
 -The three most dangerous parts of the city are: Centra, Southwest, and 77th Street.